anurag8773/Smart-Recipe-Generator/README.md

 - **Save Recipes**: Keep your favorite recipes saved for easy access.
 ---
 ## Acknowledgements
-- **Django**: A high-level Python web framework for rapid development.
+- **Flask**: A lightweight Python web framework used to build the application.
 - **TensorFlow & PyTorch**: Machine learning libraries used for ingredient recognition.